-Path To Teaching
+Path to Teaching

-The Life We Lead Often Leads Us To Unexpected Destinations Of The Soul
+The Life We Lead Often Leads Us to Unexpected Destinations of the Soul

 While in college, toward the end of my first semester at the University of Michigan, I received a call to ministry.
-I initially denied such an act; but eventually, I shifted my undergrad focus from pre-med/engineering to studying world religions and social justice as I prepared for a graduate program in ministry.
+I initially denied such an undertaking; but eventually, I shifted my undergrad focus from pre-med/engineering to studying world religions and social justice as I prepared for a graduate program in ministry.

 I withdrew from my third quarter classes, took the summer to reassess, and followed an intuitive calling to teach math and science in the inner city of Milwaukee, Wisconsin.
 My time spent teaching would prove to be incredibly rewarding and meaningful.
 Two years later, I moved to Seattle and taught at a small tutoring agency.
 I trained in remedial reading and math interventions for elementary learners and designed writing methods to teach and advance these important skills for all ages.
-I also continued teaching math and science, which included math through calculus along with physics and chemistry.
+I continued teaching math and science, which included math through calculus along with physics and chemistry.

 I had fallen in love with teaching, and I adored cultivating the abilities and gifts in my students as they increased self-confidence and achieved academic and personal success.
 My experiences allowed me to hone my teaching gifts and realize my ability to call forth the best in individuals.
 Empowering others to see that they are shining stars just the way they are and that they could have personal success despite their previous experiences or what others said of their abilities.
 If academics were not easy for them, I championed embracing perseverance as a life skill not taught in school, and conquering obstacles to achieve their dreams.
 Most importantly, our dreams are not the expectations others force on us!